CHIARA E SERAFINA

 Libretto translated by Paul Archer (pdf)

 Note on the translation: I have tried to capture the spirit of Romani's libretto and to make it highly readable.
 A readable version is of course different from a singable version.
-Unfortunately I am hampered in my ambition to provide a singable version by not having the score available - if anyone has managed to locate the score, I would be most grateful if they could contact me.
+Unfortunately I am hampered in my ambition to provide a singable version by not being able to refer to the original score.
+If anyone has located the score, I would be glad to hear from them!

 The year when Chiara e Serafina was first performed, 1822, was a landmark year for the 25-year old Donizetti.
 Chiara e Serafina was the last in a series of four operas to receive a performance that year.
 In the previous two years there had only been two operas each year, and the first opera to be performed in 1822 was only his fifth opera to be staged in a theatre although there may have been one or two early student productions in Bologna where he was studying.
 By the end of 1822, Donizetti was working full-time and had tasted his first successes as a composer of operas with performances in Rome and Naples, culminating in Chiara e Serafina being performed at La Scala, Milan.